-86 <value> is not a valid resource id.

-This message is issued when a numeric identifier has been specified for a resource but the value is outside the allowable range.

-User interrupt detected.
+86 <value> is not a valid resource id.</value> This message is issued when a numeric identifier has been specified for a resource but the value is outside the allowable range.
+87 User interrupt detected.
 Processing was stopped to allow another user action to occur.

-Resource type for resource "<resource>" is greater than 32767.

-When a number is used to identify the type of a resource the number must be between 0 and 32767.
+88 Resource type for resource "<resource>" is greater than 32767.</resource> When a number is used to identify the type of a resource the number must be between 0 and 32767.
 This message is issued when a number has been specified as a resource type that is outside the allowable range.

-'''

-Example:

-'''

-'''

-MYRES 0xF000 { 0 }

-'''

-Resource ID "<id>" is greater than 32767.

-When a number is used to identify a resource the number must be between 0 and 32767.
+Example: MYRES 0xF000 { 0 } 89 Resource ID " <id>" is greater than 32767.</id> When a number is used to identify a resource the number must be between 0 and 32767.
 This message is issued when a number has been specified as a resource identifier that is outside the allowable range.

-'''

-Example:

-'''

-'''

-0xF000 ICON "t.ico"

-'''

-Unmatched quotation mark on command line.
+Example: 0xF000 ICON "t.ico" 90 Unmatched quotation mark on command line.
 Quotations marks may be used on the WRC command line to delimit file or path names.
 This message indicates that a quotation mark was found on the command line but no matching quotation mark could be found.

-Trying to add a Win16 or Win32 RES file "<file>" to an OS/2 executable "<file>".

-This error occurs when you attempt to run pass two of the Open Watcom Resource Compiler with a Win16 or Win32 $\,$.
-RES file and an OS/2 executable file.
-You can do two things:

-- Recreate the .RES file using the -bt=os2 switch - Make sure the correct file is specified.
+100 Trying to add a Win16 or Win32 RES file " <file>" to an OS/2 executable "<file>".</file></file> This error occurs when you attempt to run pass two of the Open Watcom Resource Compiler with a Win16 or Win32 .RES file and an OS/2 executable file.
+You can do two things: Recreate the .RES file using the -bt=os2 switch Make sure the correct file is specified.
+101 <value> is not a valid resource type.</value> This message is issued when a numeric type has been specified for a resource but the value is outside the allowable range.